 Environmental pollution is one of the most focusing issues facing the modern world.
-With the increasing all over the world, environment pollution occurs rapidly.
-Every year hundreds millions tons of plastics and non-biodegradable products are produced from petroleum resources.
+With the increasing all over the world, environment pollution occurs rapidly.Every year hundreds millions tons of plastics and non-biodegradable products are produced from petroleum resources.
 So that with the increasing waste disposal, various problems create in environment day by day.
-As a result, the environment posing significant health risks to people, wild animal and the person's lifestyle would be impractical without them (Hornsby et al., 1997; Oksman et al., 2002; Oksman 2001). have recently Researchers become interested in natural fibre composites as a possible answer to these problems because they have advantages over other well-known materials.
-They are cheap, biodegradable, available. completely non-toxic. renewable. and environmentally friendly (Mieck 1994).
+As a result, the environment posing significant health risks to people, wild animal and the person's lifestyle would be impractical without them (Hornsby et. al., 1997; Oksman et. al., 2002; Oksman 2001).
+Researchers have recently become interested in natural fibre composites as a possible answer to these problems because they have advantages over other well-known materials.
+They are cheap, available, completely biodegradable, non-toxic, renewable, and environmentally friendly (Mieck 1994).
 Jute is the most inexpensive natural material of all the natural fibres.
-It can be used instead of regular strands in many situations because it is stronger and has a higher modulus than plastic (Gowda et al.1999).
+It can be used instead of regular strands in many situations because it is stronger and has a higher modulus than plastic (Gowda et. al.1999).

-Epoxy resins are frequently composed of low or high molecular weight prepolymers and at least two epoxide groups (Saba et al., 2015).
+Epoxy resins are frequently composed of low or high molecular weight prepolymers and at least two epoxide groups (Saba et. al., 2015).
 It is a thermosetting resin that can be cured with a variety of curing procedures and chemicals.
-Epoxy resins are frequently general purpose used as adhesives. particle reinforced materials. encapsulating materials and highperformance coatings due to their superior mechanical properties, high adhesion to different substrates and excellent chemical and heat resistances (Jin Fan- Long. et al., 2015).
+Epoxy resins are frequently used as general purpose adhesives, particle - reinforced materials, encapsulating materials and high-performance coatings due to their superior mechanical properties, high adhesion to different substrates and excellent chemical and heat resistances (Jin Fan- Long. et. al., 2015).